 6. TB Testing

 Mandatory TB screening may be required for some international students arriving from specific countries.
 Please check if you are required to complete TB testing.
-If required, you must take your test with the EMU Snow Health Center after arriving to United States (failure to complete your required TB test will result with a hold on your student record).
+If required, you must take your test after arriving to United States (failure to complete your required TB test will result with a hold on your student record).
+A certificate of completion may be required to satisfy requirements.
+Please see your International Student Advisor during Orientation for further.